HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 [SMART applications]: https://hl7.org/fhir/smart-app-launch/index.html
 [`window.postMessage`]: https://html.spec.whatwg.org/multipage/web-messaging.html#posting-messages

 SMART Web Messaging enables tight UI integration between EHRs and embedded SMART apps via [HTML5's Web Messaging].
-SMART Web Messaging allows applications to push unsigned orders, note snippets, risk scores, or UI suggestions directly to the clinician's EHR session.

 Built on the browser's javascript [`window.postMessage`] function, SMART Web Messaging is a simple, native API for health apps embedded within the user's workflow.
+SMART Web Messaging allows applications to push unsigned orders, note snippets, risk scores, UI suggestions etc. directly to the clinician's EHR session.
+This allows the EHR to manage the UI behvior for these interactions, such as highlighting the newly created unsigned order, unlike with a CRUD operation on the FHIR REST-ful endpoint which may push an unsigned order, note snippet, risk score etc. but may not become evident in the end user UI immediately.
+This also enables the SMART app to suggest UI changes such as closing the app itself, navigating the end user to various UI activities in the EHR etc.

 #### Conformance Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [RFC2119].